How to Implement OKRs? The 4 Guiding Rules

 Defining clear and transparent goals is one side of the coin.
 Monitoring their completion through measurable outcomes and reflecting on the results is equally important to the success of OKRs.

-Evaluating results can happen through grading OKRs and reviewing them at select intervals.
-At Google, for instance, OKR reviews are held quarterly, while employees would give a progress report to their direct managers six weeks later using a scale system of 0.0 to 1.0 to grade their OKRs.
+Evaluating results can involve grading OKRs and reviewing them at select intervals.
+At Google, for instance, OKR reviews are held quarterly, while employees give a progress report to their direct managers six weeks later using a scale system of 0.0 to 1.0 to grade their OKRs.

-You can hold your OKR check-ins on a weekly, monthly, quarterly, or annual basis as long as it's a regular practice.
-At Businessmap, we incorporate OKR check-ins into our usual Kanban cadences routine.
+You can hold your OKR check-ins weekly, monthly, quarterly, or annual as long as it's a regular practice.
+At Businessmap, we incorporate OKR check-ins into our usual kanban cadences routine.
 On a weekly basis, we hold Service Delivery meetings where we track our individual teams' workflow performance and team-level OKRs.
 This way, we ensure that our team goals align with the wider strategic direction.

 Some common topics you can tackle while you reflect on during your OKRs review meetings include: